RECALL OF METFORMIN EXTENDED RELEASE

 - retinal damage, or retinopathy, and eye damage, which can cause deteriorating vision, glaucoma, and cataracts

-- cardiovascular diseases such as high blood pressure, narrowing of the arteries, angina, heart attack, and stroke
+- cardiovascular diseases like high blood pressure, narrowing of the arteries, angina, heart attack, and stroke

 Hypoglycemia can occur when your blood sugar is low.
 The symptoms can include shakiness, dizziness, and difficulty speaking.
-You can usually remedy this by having a “quick-fix” food or beverage, such as fruit juice, a soft drink, or a hard candy.
+You can usually remedy this by having a “quick-fix” food or beverage, like fruit juice, a soft drink, or hard candy.

 Hyperglycemia can happen when blood sugar is high.
 It’s typically characterized by frequent urination and increased thirst.
-Exercising can help lower your blood glucose level.
+Monitoring your blood glucose carefully, and staying active, can help prevent hyperglycemia.

 Complications during and after pregnancy

 If you have diabetes while you’re pregnant, you’ll need to monitor your condition carefully.
-Diabetes that’s poorly controlled can:
+Diabetes that’s poorly controlled may:

 - complicate pregnancy, labor, and delivery